pseddonxvi/GRACE-Mk1/README.md

 # GRACE-Mk1
-Geometric Reproduction And Conditional Extrusion
+This repository will soon be home to details on the first internation of my scratch-built 3D Printer project called GRACE or "Geometric Reproduction And Conditional Extrusion"